 Which are the Corrupt Practices covered by Paragraph 1?

-The wording of Paragraph 1 mirrors that used in the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (1997) and the United Nations Convention against Corruption (2003).
+The wording of Paragraph 1 mirrors that used in the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (1997), the United Nations Convention against Corruption (2003) as well as several other regional and domestic anti-corruption legislation and guidance.

 The corrupt practices covered by Paragraph 1 include: (i) “active” as well as “passive” corruption (also referred to at times as “Extortion” or “Solicitation”);